 Don’t be scared by the long list of ingredients.
 They all work perfectly together to make an incredible carrot cake!

-To make this Carrot Cake, you will need (see quantities below):
+To make this Carrot Cake, you will need (scroll down to recipe card for all quantities):

 - Carrots, finely grated